MirDimEdu/m-auth/README.md

-# Auth Micro-service
+# Auth Management Micro-service

-Micro-service for user authentication.
+Micro-service for management account and auth.

 ## Installing